johnpeart/johnpeart.github.io/_blogpost/2020-04-04-eurovision-first-listens.md

   semifinal: 2
   final: false
   commentary: |
     San Marino, the tiny nation always churning out *questionable* acts that for some reason people seem to like, have discovered the 1970s this year.
-It’s a discotheque tune with a *lot* repetition of the word “freaky”[^freak].
+It’s a discotheque tune with a *lot* repetition of the word “freaky”.
+By my count, there are no fewer than 41 uses of “freaky” and 6 uses of “freaking” in this freaking song.
 For once for San Marino, something I’d listen to again.

-    [^freak]: By my count, there are no fewer than 41 uses of “freaky” and 6 uses of “freaking” in this freaking song.

 - country: "Serbia"
   emoji: ""